Keyboard shortcuts

 • Smoke: make run-wasm-host boots, host loads the empty blob, prints [wasm-host] empty module instantiated and exited, host exits cleanly.

-Deliverable: a wasm runtime runs as a capOS process on top of capos-rt.
+Deliverable: a wasm runtime crate compiles and links inside the capOS userspace no_std + alloc build.
 No imports, no host functions, no WASI.
-Validates the runtime crate works in no_std + alloc userspace.
+Validates the runtime crate works in no_std + alloc userspace and that the vendored wasmi snapshot exposes Engine and Store<HostState> to a future host binary.

 Phase W.2 — WASI Preview 1 stdout-only